 any Python application (or into your library path) and start using it

-Beautiful Soup 4 works on Python 3.6 and up.
+Beautiful Soup 4 is supported on Python versions 3.6 and greater.
 Support for Python 2 was discontinued on January 1, 2021—one year after the Python 2 sunsetting date.

 Beautiful Soup 3 was the official release line of Beautiful Soup from May 2006 to March 2012.
 It does not support Python 3 and was discontinued or January 1, 2021—one year after the Python 2 sunsetting date.
 If you have any active projects using Beautiful Soup 3, you should migrate to Beautiful Soup 4 as part of your Python 3 conversion.